ISUgenomics/geospatialworkbook/ExampleGeoWorkflows/GRWG22_JobPerDataFile_R.md

 ## Step 1: Write and save a serial R script that accepts command line arguments

-Save the code chunk below as `JobPerDataFile_calculate.R` on Ceres.
+Save the code chunk below as `JobPerDataFile_calculate.R`.
 This is a fake 'calculation'.
 The script will print the filename it was passed and wait for two minutes just so we can see the job associated with it in the queue.
 The intent of this example R script is to represent a generic R script that accepts one